RahulCode59/Calculator/README.md

 *a INTERACTIVE layout has been made.

-*Layout has been designed in such a way that it looks colorfull,interactive and easy to use.
+*Layout has been designed in such a way that it looks colourfull,interactive and easy to use.